commonhaus/foundation/COMMUNICATION.md

 Chipping in is a simple way to show your support and help us grow.

 - [**GitHub Sponsors**](https://github.com/sponsors/commonhaus): Become a sponsor through GitHub Sponsors to directly support our efforts.
 This platform is our preferred method of support, ensuring a seamless and effective contribution process.
-    - **Discord Access**: Join our exclusive Discord server, a space for supporters and members to engage in meaningful discussions and collaborative projects.
+Join our exclusive Discord server, a space for supporters and members to engage in meaningful discussions and collaborative projects.
 - [**OpenCollective**](https://opencollective.com/commonhaus-foundation): For transparency in how funds are utilized, Open Collective provides another way to support the foundation and its objectives.

 Your generosity plays a crucial role in our community's growth and the success of open-source projects we cherish.